With the click of a button, a 90-day warranty shrinks to a 30-day warranty.

 Janet always had a close relationship with her son.
 When he went to college she and her husband would visit frequently, attend football games and take him out to eat.
 One weekend, her son, asked his parents to come to a lunch he prepared.
-But instead of making lunch, he made a pitch about Vemma, a supplement drink manufactured by an Arizona-based multi-level marketing company (MLM) that heavily recruits young affiliates, including on college campuses to market its business.
+But instead of making lunch, he made a pitch about Vemma, a supplement drink manufactured by an Arizona-based multi-level marketing company (Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits.) that heavily recruits young affiliates, including on college campuses to market its business.
 In Vemma lingo, these young recruits are part of a “Young People Revolution,” which is heavily promoted on social media with the hashtag #YPR.

 Janet’s son told her that Vemma, a mangosteen-based beverage, and Verve, a highly caffeinated energy drink specifically marketed to millennials, would improve her health.

 Janet said she was a little put off by the pitch, but wasn’t overly concerned.
 But that changed rapidly, she said, as her son became more involved with the company and the YPR movement.
 Over the next few months, Janet (whose name has been changed to protect her family’s identify) said her son started putting more time into marketing the Vemma business and watching motivational videos than into his own studies and started to view it as his future path.